Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Introduction

-\textbf{This work.} To address these limitations and stimulate developers and the neural model to not only glance at code, but also deeply reason about it, we prepare an ad-hoc code understanding assignment called \textit{sense-making task}.
-This involves questions on code including mental code execution, side effects detection, algorithmic complexity, and deadlock detection.
-We collect an eye-tracking dataset of \nEyeTrackingSessions{} valid sessions with developers.
-The sense-making task is additionally designed to be machine friendly with a specific prompt to trigger a completion from the model which hopefully stimulates the reasoning of the model.
-Then we query CodeGen on the same sense-making task and compare its \textit{attention signal}\footnote{Attention signal refers to the attention weights produced during a forward pass by the transformer blocks.} to the attention of developers.
-They turn out to be positively correlated (r=\corrHumanvsModel{}), motivating the use of raw and processed versions of the attention signal for code exploration.
-To that end, we experimentally evaluate how well existing and novel attention post-processing methods align with the code exploration patterns derived from the chronological sequence of eye-fixation events of our dataset.
-To the best of our knowledge, this work is the first to investigate the attention signal of these pre-trained models to support code exploration, a specific code-related task.
+On the neural model side, motivated by some recent successful applications of few-shot learning in code generation and code summarization~\cite{bareissCodeGenerationTools2022, ahmedFewshotTrainingLLMs2023} and even zero-shot in program repair~\cite{xiaLessTrainingMore2022}, the sensemaking task is designed to be a zero-shot task for the model with a specific prompt that triggers it to reason about the question at hand.
+Then we query three LLMs of code, namely CodeGen~\cite{nijkampConversationalParadigmProgram2022a}, InCoder~\cite{friedInCoderGenerativeModel2022} and GPT-J~\cite{gpt-j} on the same sensemaking task and compare their \textit{attention signal}\footnote{Attention signal refers to the attention weights produced during a forward pass by the transformer blocks.} to the attention of developers.
+The correlation with CodeGen, the largest model, is the highest among the LLMs studied (r=\corrHumanvsModel{}), motivating the use of raw and processed versions of CodeGen's attention signal for code exploration.
+To that end, we experimentally evaluate how well existing and novel attention post-processing methods align with the code exploration patterns derived from our dataset's chronological sequence of eye-fixation events.
+To the best of our knowledge, this work is the first to investigate the attention signal of these pre-trained models to support code exploration, a specific code-related task, directly related to code reading work~\cite{blascheckVisuallyAnalyzingEye2019, busjahnEyeMovementsCode2015}.

 We empirically demonstrate that post-processing methods based on the attention signal can be well aligned with the way developers explore code.
-In particular, using the novel concept of \textit{follow-up attention} we achieve the highest overlap with the top-3 developers' ground truth on which line to explore next.
+In particular, using the novel concept of \textit{follow-up attention}, we achieve the highest overlap with the developers' ground truth on which line to explore next.